Urban Programs

 The main goal of the Relight Washington Program is to lower city's street light costs by helping cities convert to more energy efficient LED streetlights.

-A sustainable return on investment study found that cost, energy, and environmental benefits returned more than twice the installation expense over 15 years.
 A challenge in converting to LED streetlights is the initial capital costs.
 The TIB decided it would pay the initial capital costs.

-For more information you can contact your TIB engineer or Vaughn Nelson.
+For more information contact your TIB engineer.

 he Transportation Improvement Board occasionally offers funding opportunities with specialized eligiblity requirements in addition to its regular grant funding programs for Urban and Small City customers.

-The Complete Streets Award is a funding opportunity for local governments that have an adopted complete streets ordinance.
-Board approved nominators may nominate an agency for showing practice of planning and building streets to accommodate all users, including pedestrians, access to transit, cyclists, and motorists of all ages and abilities.
+The Complete Streets Program is a funding opportunity for cities and counties that have an adopted complete streets ordinance.
+Grant awards are evaluated on constructability and for showing the practice of planning and building streets to accommodate all users, including pedestrians, access to transit, cyclists, and motorists of all ages and abilities.
+Agencies with an adopted complete streets ordinance should confirm their eligibility on the TIB eligibility list.

 If your agency has an ordinance and it is not listed, please contact your TIB engineer.
-Cities and counties with a current complete streets award must finish their work plan items and have their closeout paperwork processed in order to be eligible for the next cycle of awards.